Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Using the default Blender install, with the desired mesh Object selected, go to the *Properties Window* which is located at the right of your Blender Screen, below the Outliner.
-Click on the Modifiers Context, which is represented by a wrench (see Fig.
+Click on the Modifiers Context, which is represented by a wrench - The Boolean modifier.
-2 - The Boolean modifier; the wrench is highlighted in blue).
 Then, click on the *Add Modifier* Button and Blender will show you a list of all of the available Modifiers.
 The Boolean modifier is located on the third row in the *Generate* Column.

 You can also click on the *Add Modifier* Button and use :kbd:`N` to add the Boolean modifier, or use Blender search with the shortcut :kbd:`Spacebar` and type "Add Modifier", click on *Add Modifier* and press :kbd:`N`.

 When you add the Boolean modifier for an Object, Blender will need a second Object to perform the operation.
 You can use open or closed Meshes, as long as they have faces for calculations.

 You can add one or more modifiers of this type for an Object but you can only apply one operation for the Boolean modifier at a time.